timkuijsten/node-bson-stream/README.md

 ## Example

-Output each object of a BSON file created with mongodump:
+Write each object of a BSON file created with mongodump to stdout:

     var fs = require('fs');
     var BSONStream = require('bson-stream');